cycomachead/hubot-group-alias/README.md

 and make sure `hubot-auth` is installed.

 ##### Notes
 * The only supported modes are dynamic or pre-defined.
-There is currently not "hybrid" mode.
+There is currently no "hybrid" mode.
+(I would welcome a PR if anyone wants this!)
 * Currently dynamic mode is _not_ case sensitive because `hubot-auth` roles act the same way.
-* You should probably set `HUBOUT_GROUP_ALIAS_NAME_PROP` because otherwise, `hubot-auth` simply returns full user names.
+* You should probably set `HUBOUT_GROUP_ALIAS_NAME_PROP` because otherwise, `hubot-auth` may use a different User name from the @ name.
+(Please see the section above for more details)

 [auth]: https://github.com/hubot-scripts/hubot-auth